-There are tens of different ways to study, and your current method might not be the best.
+There are lots of different ways to study, and your current method might not be the best.
 Read on to discover some of the most effective ACCA study techniques, and get inspiration for your next revision session.

 6 Hyper Effective ACCA Study Techniques

 We’ve probably all heard the phrase ‘practice makes perfect’, normally from some smug teacher looking over your shoulder as you redo whatever it is for the three-billionth time.
-There is an actual science behind this though, and it’s called overlearning.
+There is actual science behind this though, and it’s called overlearning.

 Overlearning is the theory that practising your new skills or knowledge beyond initial proficiency will help ingrain the new material fully.
 Multiple reputable studies have shown this technique to be effective, so it’s definitely one to consider.

-The idea is that the material becomes automatic, so you expend less energy ‘remembering’ and more energy thinking critically and problem solving during the exam.
+The idea is that the material becomes automatic, so you expend less energy ‘remembering’ and more energy thinking critically and problem-solving during the exam.
 Experts suggest that you put in at least an extra 25% of your total study time after you’re confident you know the material.

 Overlearning is one of the most effective ACCA study techniques – but beware, it’s not a last minute strategy!

 Self-testing is an area that many ACCA students neglect, perhaps because testing is more difficult than simply reading and rereading notes…